-Many people feel that gender equality has already made its way to most industrialized countries.
-Nothing could be further from the truth.
-Instead, women and men alike deal with gender stereotypes at work, in their communities, and even at home.
+Many people feel that gender equality has already been achieved in industrialized countries; it is even celebrated every month of March, Gender Equality Month.
+However, women and men alike cope with gender stereotypes at work, in their communities, in high schools, and even at home.
 What can you do to overcome these stereotypes?
-First, you need to understand what they are and why they matter.
-This article will address 22 ways to move beyond gender inequality.
+First, it is important to know the gender stereotypes definition, understand what they are, and determine why they matter before you can overcome them.

-A stereotype is a fixed belief or image of a certain type of person or thing.
-To deal with many complex things and people in life, people form stereotypes or rely on the stereotypes of their culture.
-Yet, this simplified image doesn't have the desired effect because it doesn't take into account the differences within that group of people or things.
+A stereotype is a fixed belief or image of a certain type of person or thing based on a generalization of the entire group or an idea perpetuated by society.
+To manage many complex things and people in life, people form stereotypes or rely on the stereotypes of their culture.
+Stereotypes can be formed around things like age, race, culture, gender, and other characteristics.
+Yet, these simplified images don’t take into account the differences within that group of people or things.

-Gender stereotypes are fixed and oversimplified beliefs about what is normal and appropriate for people in a certain culture based on their biological sex.
+Gender stereotypes and stereotyping are fixed and oversimplified beliefs about what is normal and appropriate for people in a certain culture based on their biological sex.
 Some examples of stereotypes include:

 What's Wrong With Gender Stereotypes?

-If you're a woman and want to be the CEO of a major corporation, you won't get far by putting too much stock in gender stereotypes that a man should be in charge.
-If you're a man and want to be a nurse-midwife, you may have to fight gender stereotypes that say you should be a doctor or stay out of the delivery room.
-With this attitude, gender stereotypes deprive society of workers who would otherwise thrive in a non-traditional job and contribute greatly to society.
+If you're a woman and want to be the CEO of a major corporation or a high commissioner, you won't get far by putting too much stock in gender stereotyping in media that say that a man should be in charge.
+If you're a man and want to be a nurse or midwife, you may have to counter gender stereotypes and discrimination that promote the idea that you should be a doctor or stay out of the delivery room.
+With this attitude, gender stereotypes can deprive society of workers who would otherwise thrive in a non-traditional job and contribute greatly to society.

-Gender stereotypes also make bad behavior more acceptable at times.
-Consider the old saying, "boys will be boys."
-This attitude makes it more acceptable for men to be aggressive, violent, or unfaithful to their wives.
-The stereotype that women need men to survive may sometimes encourage women to allow men to do all the work for them rather than getting out in the world and doing their share to support the family.
+It's important to note that gender stereotyping can also make unacceptable behavior more acceptable at times.
+Consider the old saying, "Boys will be boys."
+This attitude may be used as an excuse for men to be aggressive, violent, or unfaithful.
+The stereotype that women need men to survive may sometimes discourage women from pursuing a career.

 What Is Gender Equality?